 Biased stochastic expansion and life history constraints shape genome size.¾

-Overall, evolution of genome size in salamanders is well-described by a weakly deterministic model with separate equilibria for each life history regime and moderate stochasticity.
-An increased level of constraint in lineages that evolved non-feeding metamorphosis, as well as a decreased level of constraint in lineages that have lost metamorphosis, exert the greatest deterministic influences on the evolution of genome size.
-The strength of the deterministic trend towards genome expansion for paedomorphs is roughly the same as the strength of the deterministic trend towards genome reduction for non-feeding metamorphosers; both are an order of magnitude stronger than the trend for direct-developers.
-Feeding metamorphosers have no deterministic trend (Table 4).
-Taken together, these results, and the observed spread of genome sizes within regimes, suggest that genome size evolution is driven by stochasticity with a bias toward increase ¾ likely representing TE insertions that outpace deletions ¾ constrained to varying degrees by metamorphic repatterning, when selection acts to limit metamorphic duration.
+Overall, evolution of genome size in salamanders is well-described by a deterministic model with separate equilibria for each life history regime and moderate stochasticity.
+The model suggests that plethodontid salamanders that undergo metamorphosis are under the strongest selection to reduce genome sizes, whereas paedomorphic lineages that have lost metamorphosis are experiencing less constraint on genome size evolution.
+Non-plethodontid metamorphosers and direct developers do not appear to be experiencing any tendency towards either genome size contraction or expansion, but rather appear to be under fairly consistent stabilizing selection.
+Combined with previous results on genome expansion in salamanders, driven by TE insertions that outpace deletions, these results suggest that metamorphosis is actually acting to constrain genome size in most salamander species, including potentially driving the evolution of smaller genome sizes when metamorphic repatterning is more extreme (in plethodontid salamanders).

 Metamorphosis as a vulnerable stage of the life cycle in amphibians

 Metamorphosis has been posited to exert evolutionary pressure for reduced genome size in amphibians to speed development during a vulnerable life stage.
 This hypothesis comes primarily from evidence in frogs.
 Metamorphosing frogs experience higher predation levels because they can neither swim nor hop effectively (Wassersug and Sperry 1977; Arnold and Wassersug 1978).
 In addition, frogs are unable to feed during metamorphosis, at a time when their energetic requirements can nearly double as compared to the period immediately preceding metamorphosis (Orlofske and Hopkins 2009; Wright, et al. 2011).
 Despite being homologous and retaining broad similarities at the transcriptomic, hormonal, and organismal levels (Sanchez, et al. 2018), salamander metamorphosis is different ¾ and less dramatic ¾ than frog metamorphosis.
 The process takes much longer in salamanders; timescales are on the order of weeks to months rather than days (Norman 1985; Downie, et al. 2004; Vladimirova, et al. 2012; Sanchez, et al. 2018), suggesting little, if any, time pressure.
 Metamorphosing salamanders do not experience compromised locomotion and are thus not more vulnerable to predation as are frogs (Landberg and Azizi 2010).
 In addition, metamorphosing salamanders do not have higher energetic requirements compared to non-metamorphosing individuals of the same species (Vladimirova, et al. 2012).
-Some salamanders, however, are unable to feed during metamorphosis, requiring that they undergo the transformation using only stored energy reserves (i.e., non-feeding metamorphosers) (Deban and Marks 2002)).
+Plethodontid salamanders, however, are unable to feed during metamorphosis, requiring that they undergo the transformation using only stored energy reserves (Deban and Marks 2002).
 Direct developers undergo the transformation inside the egg, fueled only by yolk stores.
 Genome size constraints for these two life history regimes likely reflect energetic vulnerability that is not relevant for the other two life histories considered here: feeding metamorphosis and paedomorphosis.

 Genome size evolution in feeding metamorphosers.¾Lineages that undergo metamorphosis, but are able to feed throughout the process, show no deterministic trend in genome size evolution.
 Rather, trait evolution is described by moderate stochastic noise around an equilibrium value that we interpret as a balance between TE accumulation and a constraint imposed by metamorphosis.
 Although the animals are able to feed, there are other ways in which fitness can be lowered during salamander metamorphosis; for example, metamorphosing individuals are less able to exploit stream habitat refugia than either larvae or adults, which increases their mortality (Lowe, et al. 2019).
 Our results indicate that feeding metamorphosis imposes a less severe constraint on genome size than non-feeding metamorphosis, and we infer that the constraint is mediated by vulnerabilities other than depletion of energetic stores.